 Along with the club officers we often use members to chair and participate in one or more committees.
 We are always looking for volunteers for these committees and could use you help and expertise.

-"I am the Club Secretary and have been a member for about 7 years.
-I enjoy metal detecting as a great hobby.
-I am quite busy with work so, I mostly detect on vacation, a little on weekends and a few individual days throughout the year.
-I concentrate on beaches and back yards and love to get out onto some older properties.
+"I am the Club President and have been a member for close to 10 years.
+It's a great hobby that I enjoy almost all year round.
+I am quite busy with work so, I detect on vacation, a little on weekends and a few individual weekdays scattered throughout the year.
+I mostly concentrate on beaches and back yards but love it when the opportunity arises to get out onto some older properties."

-"I'm the current President and have been active in the club for numerous years.
+"I'm currently Vice President and have been active in the club for numerous years.
 My detector is a Garrett AT Pro and I love detecting.
 The club hunt is something I look forward to every year.
 I also look forward to the meetings every month they are always interesting and informative."

 “Hi, I have been the Club Treasurer for three years and a member of the club for 10.
 I started metal detecting in 1984 with a coin master given to me from my Dad.
 School grounds, parks and beaches are my favorite detecting grounds.
 When I upgraded to a more elaborate detector; that purchase had brought me to our club.
 The club offers very informative information about detecting and all the members are a great group of people who have a lot of their own experiences to share with others.
 I have learned a lot from them.”